SAP/cf-nodejs-logging-support/README.md

 - debug
 - silly

+In addition there is an *off* logging level available, which disables logging output completely.
+This can come in handy for testing.
 There are so called *convenient methods* for all supported logging levels, which can be called to log a message using the corresponding level.
 It is also possible to use standard format placeholders equivalent to the [util.format](https://nodejs.org/api/util.html#util_util_format_format_args) method.

 Simple message
 ```js